marcusgia2505/LIONESS_doc/docs/050_further_details.rst

 Contact
 =========================
-If you have any questions, support issues or would like to report a bug, please contact us at https://groups.google.com/forum/#!forum/lioness-lab .
+If you have any questions, support issues or would like to report a bug, please contact us at https://groups.google.com/forum/#!forum/lioness-lab or info@lioness-lab.org.

 Acknowledgements
 =========================